premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-28. Can we declare a class as Abstract without having any abstract method?
+28. Can we declare a class as Abstract without having any abstract method?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)